siavashmhi/hcloud-autok8s/README.md

 ![Kubernetes high level design](images/kuberntes-high-level-design.png "Kubernetes high level design")

 This is end to end automation project for install high available kubernetes cluster on hetzner cloud with Terraform and Ansible.
+You can install kubernetes cluster as drink a cup of coffee with this project.

-I use Terraform for create Kubernetes nodes and create private network and subnet in hcloud. and after install kubernetes, I use Terraform for config kubernetes cluster.
+I use Terraform for create Kubernetes nodes in hcloud. and after install kubernetes, I use Terraform for config kubernetes cluster.

 I use Ansible for install kubernetes cluster and server hardening process.